Forces in dry active matter: The mechanical pressure of non-interacting self-propelled particles

 with $\kappa=\frac{1}{8}(a^2-b^2)$.
-Neglecting translational diffusion ($D_t=0$) one can show that to an excellent approximation (see \shortciteNP{Solon2015NatPhys} for details) the pressure is given by
+Neglecting translational diffusion ($D_t=0$), one can show that to an excellent approximation (see \shortciteNP{Solon2015NatPhys} for details) the pressure is given by

 This dependence is shown in Fig. \ref{fig:P_M for ellipses}.
-Importantly, the magnitude of the pressure as the strength of the harmonic potential $\lambda$ changes decreases from $\rho_0 v^2/(2\mu D_r)$ to zero, highlighting the potentially major role played by wall torques.
+Importantly, for both $\kappa$ positive and negative, there is an order-one change of the magnitude of the pressure as the strength of the harmonic potential $\lambda$ changes, highlighting the important impact of wall torques on the pressure.

-An intuitive illustration of why torques affect the value of $P_M$ is given in Fig. \ref{fig:wall torques}.
+An intuitive illustration of how torques affect the value of $P_M$ is given in Fig. \ref{fig:wall torques}.
 The active contribution to the pressure arises from the particles transferring their active forces onto the wall.
-If torques align the particles to move along the wall, the force acting on it is reduced (compared to, say, torque-free particles).
+If torques rotate the particles and constrain their motion along the wall, the force acting on the wall is reduced (compared to, say, torque-free particles).
 Conversely, if torques make particles face the wall, the forces acting on the wall are enhanced.

-\textbf{Pairwise forces} Following a more elaborate derivation for a torque-free model of ABPs interacting via pairwise interactions of the form $U_{ij}=U(\vec{r}_i-\vec{r}_j)$, one finds that an EOS exists in this case.
-The pressure $P_M$ can then be expressed in terms of bulk correlators (see~\shortciteNP{Solon2015NatPhys,Solon_interactions,fily2017mechanical} for details) which coincides with that derived using a virial/continuum mechanics route~\shortcite{Takatori2014,Yang2014,falasco2016mesoscopic}.
+\textbf{Pairwise forces.} Following a more elaborate derivation for a torque-free model of ABPs interacting via pairwise interactions of the form $U_{ij}=U(\vec{r}_i-\vec{r}_j)$, one finds that an EOS exists in this case.
+The pressure $P_M$ can then be expressed in terms of bulk correlators (see~\shortciteNP{Solon2015NatPhys,Solon_interactions,fily2017mechanical} for details) which coincides with the pressure derived using a virial/continuum mechanics approach~\shortcite{Takatori2014,Yang2014,falasco2016mesoscopic}.

-\textbf{Aligning and quorum-sensing interactions} For models ignoring the torques exerted by the walls but which include either aligning interactions or quorum-sensing interactions (in which the single-particle velocity varies with the local density in its vicinity, $v=v[\rho(\vec{r})]$), one finds that there is no EOS.
+\textbf{Aligning and quorum-sensing interactions.} For models ignoring the torques exerted by the walls but including either aligning interactions or quorum-sensing interactions (in which the single-particle velocity varies with the local density, $\rho(\vec{r})$, in its vicinity, $v=v[\rho(\vec{r})]$), one finds that there is no EOS.
 Here again, $P_M$ depends explicitly on the form of $V(\vec{r})$.